 Extension outreach efforts are vital for adoption of effective weed management strategies.
 While typically relying on face to face meetings and in-person educational trainings, extension professionals have been forced to adapt due to the unexpected COVID-19 pandemic.
 This symposium's purpose is to share and learn about innovative methods that extension programs have executed considering recent events.
 A survey was conducted of Extension weed scientists across the US on how COVID-19 impacted their respective outreach programming.
 Results from 37 extension weed scientists representing 26 states will be shared.
 Extension specialists from weed science, agronomy, soil science, and plant pathology will share insights on their innovative outreach efforts over recent years with specific emphasis on what techniques have proven effective through limited direct interaction with farmers and decision influencers.
-Panel discussions on how extension professionals can continue to elevate their outreach programming.
+Panel discussion will follow our invited speakers' presentations that will serve as a starting point for on-going discussions on how extension professionals can continue to elevate their outreach programming.

 Café Talks: Meeting Farmers in Their Comfort Zone.
-Abby M. Wick\; North Dakota State University, Fargo, ND (172)
+Abby M. Wick; North Dakota State University, Fargo, ND (172)

-NO ABSTRACT SUBMITTED.
 Abstracts were not requested for symposia and were submitted on a voluntary basis.

 The Nebraska On-Farm Research Network: Innovative and Impactful Extension Work During COVID and Beyond.
-Laura Thompson\; University of Nebraska-Lincoln, Lincoln, NE (173)
+Laura Thompson; University of Nebraska-Lincoln, Lincoln, NE (173)

-NO ABSTRACT SUBMITTED.
 Abstracts were not requested for symposia and were submitted on a voluntary basis.

 Extensions Community-based Efforts to Combat Palmer Amaranth and Steward Pesticide Use in Georgia.
-A Stanley Culpepper\; University of Georgia, Tifton, GA (174)
+A Stanley Culpepper; University of Georgia, Tifton, GA (174)